-On April 8, 2014, the task of updating current Suggested Routes to Schools (SR2S) Maps was added to run concurrently with the Pedestrian Master Plan.
-This work includes updating the existing SR2S maps for Los Altos School District (LASD) schools and Montclaire Elementary school, developing Traffic Safety Campaigns for schools and suggesting speed limits around schools.
+The Pedestrian Master Plan includes updating the existing Suggested Routes to School (SR2S) maps for Los Altos School District (LASD) schools and Montclaire Elementary school, developing Traffic Safety Campaigns for schools and suggesting speed limits around schools.

 Updating the SR2S maps will present a significant upgrade to the current maps.
 These upgrades will include identifying suggested routes based on current conditions and all traffic control devices on the identified routes, including crosswalks, stop signs and traffic signals.
 The maps will also identify multi-use paths, crossing guard locations, bicycle parking and approximate walk/bike to school times from various points within each school's boundary.
 An additional upgrade will include providing safety tips for riding and walking to school.